This page outlines the most current information on the

-on the latest recommendations by health officials to prevent the spread of
+agencies to prevent the spread of infection.

 for University updates on this website, or through emails or social media.
 For

 current and reliable information on COVID-19, visit the CDC website.

 The last few weeks have been extremely challenging for the

 Shaw University community.
 Even so, the desire among our alumni to help in any

 way they can continues to inspire us.
 Within hours of the announcement of the

 University’s response to COVID-19, we heard from many alumni who told